CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

        content (if you perform that you need to redo steps from 1 to 4)
 7. Set _apiKey_ in GlobalLink settings to its valid value and click “Continue and retry”
-8. Double-click the workflow in "Running" and wait for field "Status" to change to
-   “Translate” or for field "Submission ID" to be set
+8. Double-click the workflow in "Running" and wait for the field "Status" to change to “Translate” or for the field "Submission ID" to be set
 9. Set _apiKey_ in GlobalLink settings to something wrong
 10. Wait for the workflow to appear in _Workflow App_'s "Open" workflows
     1. The icon should be a Warning sign